gutfeeling/djangohero/README.md

 I end up wasting a lot of time doing these things before I can actually start working on writing actual code.
 This is frustrating.
 This package solves the problem by automating the setup process.

-## Setup
+## Installation

-Set it up like any other Python package.
-In particular, you can use the following steps.
+The following steps are recommended.

 ###Git clone the project
 ```